BILL ANALYSIS

 Railway Safety Act of 2026

-HR7748 (Railway Safety Act of 2026) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects Union Pacific ($UNP), CSX Corporation ($CSX), Norfolk Southern ($NSC) and $CP and 8 other tickers.
-The primary sectors impacted are Transportation, Manufacturing, Energy and Infrastructure.
+HR7748 (Railway Safety Act of 2026) has been assessed with a neutral outlook for investors.
+This legislation directly affects CSX Corporation ($CSX), $GBX, Norfolk Southern ($NSC) and $TRN and 2 other tickers.
+The primary sectors impacted are Transportation, Manufacturing and Materials.
 View the full bill text on Congress.gov.

 neutral